 - A good overhead shot of the park from the Earth Observatory.

-Also I encourage you to read the first part of this post as it covers logistics on arriving at Puerto Natales and a spectacular (but less traveled) route for getting to Torres Del Paine National Park via Rio Serrano.
+I also encourage you to read the first part of this post as it covers logistics on arriving at Puerto Natales and a spectacular (but less traveled) route for getting to Torres Del Paine National Park via Rio Serrano.

-You can find all our posts about food and travel in Patagonia here, and planning a trip to Patagonia has itineraries, maps and travel tips for the region.
+You can find all our posts about food and travel in Patagonia here, and planning a trip to Patagonia includes itineraries, maps and travel tips for the region.
 You can find books, movies, cookbooks and more about Patagonia in the shop.